ThinkWithPbody/Yifu-Pages/content/Projects/2024/Escape From Tarkov/Escape From Tarkov.md

 [Pause](https://hub.sp-tarkov.com/files/file/1793-pause-reupload/) 🍌 (P to pause, may cause death)

 #### Default Hotkeys
-- M4 to zoom
+- C to mount weapon
-	- M4 to dial optic in
+	- Ctrl + M4 to dial optic in
-	- M5 to dial optic out
+	- Ctrl + M5 to dial optic out
+- Ctrl to look around
+	- Ctrl + Scroll to cycle High-ready Low-ready stance
+	- M5 to Active Aim stance
+	- M4 to Short-stock stance
+	- K to Patrol stance
+- V to quick melee
+	- Double V to hold melee weapon
+	- Hold V to use melee weapon
 - F12 to change Fika Core settings such as health bar, damage multiplier, and AI range
 	- T to ping
 	- F9 to enter free cam